Top 10 Reasons Why You Have To Ski South America:

 With over 1,500 miles of skiing, the Andes most likely offer more skiing and snowboarding than any other mountain range on Earth.

-The central Andes hold Las Lenas, Portillo, La Parva, El Colorado, La Parva, Los Farellones, Valle Nevado, Penitentes, Powder South Heliski, and more.
-The southern Andes hold Catedral, Cerro Bayo, Cerro Chapelco, Caviahue, La Hoya, Cerro Castor, Nevados de Chillan, and more.
-There’s even a string of ski resorts between the central and southern Andes to catch storm’s in between.
+The central Andes hold Las Lenas, Portillo, La Parva, El Colorado, La Parva, Los Farellones, Valle Nevado, Penitentes, Powder South Heliski, and more.ย The southern Andes hold Catedral, Cerro Bayo, Cerro Chapelco, Caviahue, La Hoya, Cerro Castor, Nevados de Chillan, and more.
+There’s even a string of ski resorts between the central and southern Andes to catch storms in between.

-If the place you’re at isn’t working, just hop on a comfy, wine & food serviced 24-hour bus ride and wake up where the snow is.
-If the bus isn’t your style, just hop on a plane and bam!
+If your current location isn’t working, hop on a comfy, wineโ€”and food-serviced 24-hour bus ride and wake up where the snow is.
+If the bus isn’t your style, hop on a plane, and bam!
 Powder.

 #4.
 Some of the Best Terrain for Skiing & Riding on Earth